 3.3 Estimating Surface Water Discharges and Releases to Land with Emission Factors

-Although WHO recently published emission factors for a small number of processes with surface water discharges and releases to land, emission factor data for these releases are not available for most applications.
+Emissions factors for surface water discharges and releases to land are not available for most applications.
 Equipment manufacturers may provide specific emission factors for individual pieces of equipment.